apify/actor-llmstxt-generator/README.md

-# llms.txt Generator Actor 🚀📄
+# llms.txt generator 🚀📄

-The **llms.txt Generator Actor** is an Apify tool that helps you extract essential website content and generate an **llms.txt** file, making your content ready for AI-powered applications such as fine-tuning, indexing, and integrating large language models (LLMs) like GPT-4, ChatGPT, or LLaMA.
+The **llms.txt generator** is an Apify Actor that helps you extract essential website content and generate an [llms.txt](https://llmstxt.org/) file, making your content ready for AI-powered applications such as fine-tuning, indexing, and integrating large language models (LLMs) like GPT-4, ChatGPT, or LLaMA.
+This Actor leverages the [Website Content Crawler](https://apify.com/apify/website-content-crawler) actor to perform deep crawls and extract text content from web pages, ensuring comprehensive data collection.
+The Website Content Crawler is particularly useful because it supports output in multiple formats, including markdown, which is used by the **llms.txt**.

 ## 🌟 What is llms.txt?